snowyan/Diary/Learn_Englsih.md

 * solitude -- being alone
 * pinch points -- times in your life where there are difficulties and things slow down or change
 * chronic -- long lasting(health condition)
-### Have dinner with Matinas and Atas in Vietnam Resteraunt
+### Have dinner with Matinas and Asta in Vietnam Resteraunt
 * Vietnam
 * Vietnamese
 * Vietnamese rice noodles
-* Matinas and Atas are Lithuania， Lithuanian
+* Matinas and Asta are Lithuania， Lithuanian
 * Netherlands Dutch
 * Germany German
 * Denmark Danish